 6 Authentication and key agreement procedures

-Access authentication for non-3GPP access in EPS shall be based on EAP-AKA [7].
-The EAP server for EAP-AKA shall be the 3GPP AAA server residing in the EPC.
+Access authentication for non-3GPP access in EPS shall be based on EAP-AKA [7] or on EAP-AKA' [23].
+The EAP server for EAP-AKA and EAP-AKA' shall be the 3GPP AAA server residing in the EPC.